Ajha2005/DocuQuery/README.md

 - **CI runs tests against a real Postgres + pgvector service container**, not a mock — catching real SQL/vector issues, not just Python logic errors.

 ---
-## How it works

-1. **Upload** —  a PDF is uploaded and saved to disk.
-A job is immediately queued (RQ + Redis) and the endpoint returns with status: "pending" — no blocking.
-A background worker picks up the job, extracts text page-by-page (PyMuPDF), splits it into overlapping word-based chunks, embeds them locally, and stores everything in Postgres.
-Status transitions from pending → processing → ready (or failed).
-2. **Query** — your question is embedded the same way, and pgvector finds the most semantically similar chunks *within that specific document* using cosine distance, computed directly in SQL.
-3. **Generate** — the retrieved chunks are inserted into a prompt that explicitly instructs the model not to use outside knowledge, then sent to Groq at low temperature for a grounded, low-hallucination answer.
-4. **Cite** — every answer returns the source chunks and their page numbers, so you can verify the answer against the original document.

----

 ## Known simplifications (and what I'd change for "real" production)